dhdhxji/multi-paint/README.md

 ```

 ## Run with k8s
 This app is able to run on the Kubernetes cluster.
-To setup it, execute:
+To set up it, execute:
 ```
 kubectl apply -f kubernetes
 ```
-and get the external IP address of the multi-paint server to access it.
+and get the external IP address of the multi-paint service to access it.

 ## Run with k8s in Azure
 This app is adapted to set up and run in the Azure AKS environment.
 To run it, put the Azure active directory credentials into tf/terrafor.tfvars, like this: